leandrocostam/cka-preparation-guide/README.md

 # CKA Tips

-Some helpful links that contain tips that might help you from different pespectives of the CKA exam.
+Some links that contain tips that might help you from different pespectives of the CKA exam.

 - [Graham Moore - 7.5 tips to help you ace the Certified Kubernetes Administrator (CKA) exam](https://kubedex.com/7-5-tips-to-help-you-ace-the-certified-kubernetes-administrator-cka-exam/)